MimiBsn/adopt-pet/README.md

 ## Backlog Functionalities

 **Responsive design** to be able to adopt even on smartphones.<br>
-**'Adopted'** When a pet is adopted, a card saying 'adopted' is going to be displayed on the pet card, waiting for the informations to be deleted.
+**'Adopted'** When a pet is adopted, a card saying 'adopted' is going to be displayed on the pet card, waiting for the informations to be deleted.<br>
+**Get to know me** The 'Get to know me' button will lead to a contact form to show your interest to meet the pet to the team.

 ## Technologies used